Florida College Scholarships and Grants: Where to Apply in 2022

 Each eligible institution determines application procedures, eligibility, and award amounts.
 You must demonstrate financial need on the FAFSA.

 Students must be of Spanish culture, born in or having a natural parent who was born in either Mexico or a Hispanic country of the Caribbean, or Central or South America, regardless of race.
-This need-based merit scholarship can be used at Florida public or eligible private institutions (as long as you submit the FFAA).
+This need-based merit scholarship can be used at Florida public or eligible private institutions.
+Applicants must submit the FFAA to qualify.

 Mary McLeod Bethune Scholarship Program